wmdbsystems/t3monitoring/README.rst

 **Requirements**

-- TYPO3 CMS 7 LTS (monitoring works also for 6.2 accounts
+- TYPO3 CMS 7 LTS (monitoring works also for 6.2 installations)

 Important: This extension is still alpha and things might change!